 As to this last requirement, note that it cannot be met by job titles alone.4

-Part 2 of the duties test says that workers are in exempt computer-related occupations if the employees’ primary duty consists of one or more of the following:
+Part 2 of the duties test says that workers are exempt if the employees’ primary duty consists of one or more of the following:

 - the application of systems analysis techniques and procedures,